 A naturopath should be eclectic, using a mixture of these therapies, or specialise in one or more.
 The key is to tailor the consultation and treatment to the individual patient.

-For a naturopath, there is only one healing force in existence and that is nature herself.
+For a practitioner, there is only one healing force in existence and that is nature herself.
 As the philosopher Hippocrates once said, “Natural forces within us are the true healers of disease.”
 The philosophy of alternative medicine believes that the human body has an inherent intelligence that strives at all times to maintain health, to overcome disease and to restore health, given the right opportunity.
 Any therapy that attempts to assist this healing force must work with nature, not against her.
 This is basically the philosophy of naturopathy and how integrative medicine works.

 The symptoms expressed by an individual in a state of disease are produced by the body in an attempt to heal.
 The naturopath’s first task